rob-johnson-1978/dev-dash/README.md

 -----
 # Backlog
-- [ ] When restarting, compose takes ages to become healthy, but apps do start??
+- [ ] Get rid of code setup, use appsettings.json or YAML - start with single-file .NET 10 thing

+- [ ] Installable and/or CLI Tool version

 - [ ] Colours in node/py/go app output?

-- [ ] Get rid of code setup, use appsettings.json or YAML

-- [ ] Installable and/or CLI Tool version

 - [ ] Standard start / url detection regexes

+- [ ] Get rid of dead letters on restart (I think it's ProcessExited)

 - [ ] Rework "RunStatus" to use current actor behaviour to report on status, rather separate status state in both supervisor and runner.
 Still use a timer,